❤️I have been studying my TV habits lately and am somewhat amused at my findings.

 I usually do just that.
 Before I started paying attention, I never knew that happened.
 I just rub my chest a few times to soothe my sobbing heart and drift back into slumberland with my newfound knowledge.
 We will repeat this process many times until both of us force ourselves out of our chairs and shuffle slowly towards the kitchen to wash and dry the dinner dishes.

-The other evening after I had completed my self-assigned outdoor chores, I sat down in my chair in front of my tool shed and lit up my cigar.
+❤️The other evening, after I had completed my self-assigned outdoor chores, I sat down in my chair in front of my tool shed and lit up my cigar.
 I picked up the phone and called my daughter, planning on the conversation lasting about an hour (that’s how long it takes me to smoke my cigar).
 And, as she and I tried to fill the conversation with enthusiasm, we drifted towards the current presidential election between Donald Trump & Hillary Clinton.
-There are two things certain in this life and they are, never discuss politics and religion with family & friends.
+There are two things certain in this life, and they are: never discuss politics and religion with family & friends.
 I love my daughter very much, and I’m desperately trying to convince her to vote for my candidate.
-She blithely says, “Well Daddy, everybody is entitled to their own opinion”.
-To which I gleefully respond, “but it should be the same as mine”.
-The laughter that erupted at the other end of the line was just as I had predicted as I uttered that sentence.
+She blithely says, “Well Daddy, everybody is entitled to their own opinion.”
+To which I gleefully respond, “but it should be the same as mine.”
+The laughter that erupted at the other end of the line was just as I had predicted.
 For some reason, it always makes me feel good when my daughter laughs, it always has, and I doubt that will ever cease being so.
-She was a joy to raise and occupies some major real estate in my heart.
+She was a joy to raise and occupies significant real estate in my heart.

 Where are all my old friends,

 Will we ever meet again?

 I ran across it while reading a story he had written on the website: www.spectatorron.com.